- "SUPER - AGN feedback at Cosmic Noon: a multi-phase and multi-scale challenge". Mainieri et al. 2020, The Messenger, 182, 45

 - "SUPER III.
 Broad Line Region properties of AGN at z~2", Vietri et al. 2020, A&A, 644, A175

 - "SUPER IV.
-CO(J=3-2) properties of active galactic nucleus hosts at cosmic noon revealed by ALMA', Circosta et al. 2020, A&A in press, [arXiv:2012.07965]
+CO(J=3-2) properties of active galactic nucleus hosts at cosmic noon revealed by ALMA', Circosta et al. 2021, A&A, 646, A96

 Circosta et al. (2018).
 "SUPER I. Toward an unbiased study of ionised outflows in z~2 active galactic nuclei: survey overview and sample characterisation"